Best Leather Camera Strap

 The Lucky Straps Simple range are not dainty thin little things – they are hardy and could easily double as a belt to keep your trousers up!

 Not only are these leather camera straps durable and stylish – with a tonne of personalisation – but they are also highly affordable.
-At around $70 (see the latest price here), you’re getting a smashing deal.
+At around $70, you’re getting a smashing deal.

 As a product, camera straps are intended to keep your gear safe, secure and carried with minimal discomfort.
 The Lucky Straps Simple Leather Camera Strap ticks all of those boxes… twice!